-Provides a foundation for understanding how air power has been employed in military and nonmilitary operations to support national objectives.
+Provides a foundation for understanding how air power has been employed in military and non-military operations to support national objectives.
 Examines the changing mission of the defense establishment, with particular emphasis on the United States Air Force.
 Lecture.

-Credit Hour(s): 1 Prerequisites: AFS111, 113, or PAS approval.
+AFS111, 113, or PAS approval.